Double Room - $2,195 (member); $2,415 (nonmember)

 Matthew Brink is assistant executive director for programs and services for the National Association of Colleges and Employers and oversees professional development services, meetings and events, and all research initiatives.
 An experienced professional in the field, Brink has overseen career services in a variety of institutions, including, most recently, the University of Delaware, and has been active in employer-focused activities.

-Erin DeStefanis is the senior manager for professional development for the National Association of Colleges and Employers and oversees curriculum development, instructional design and instructional strategies related to professional development offerings for university and employer members.
-DeStefanis has served in the field of education for over 17 years in the public and private sector as well as higher education.
+Erin DeStefanis is director of professional development for the National Association of Colleges and Employers and oversees curriculum development, instructional design and instructional strategies related to professional development offerings for university and employer members.
+DeStefanis has served in the field of education for over 18 years in the public and private sector as well as higher education.

 Kathleen Powell, Associate Vice President for Career Development Cohen Career Center, William & Mary, Past President, National Association of Colleges and Employers (NACE)